LeoAmby/IP-Portfolio/README.md

+#PROJECT NAME
-#My Portfolio
+Leonidah's Portfolio

+#AUTHOR
+Leonidah Mwamto

+#DESCRIPTION
-This is the space in which all my projects are showcased.
+This is the online space in which I display all projects.
 Moreover, there are details of who I am, my interests, and why I settled for programming as a career.
 Most of the projects showcased are made of HTML and CSS.

-#Application
+The purpose of this portfolio is to reach out to fellow programmers to whom we can share codes and learn more from each other.
+Secondly, I have created the portfolio is also meant to access potential employers or partners in webapp development.

+#APPLICATION
 I have made use of HTML5 and CSS to create the site

-#List of contributors
+#LIST OF CONTRIBUTORS
 Copiled by myself - Leonidah Mwamto

-# Description
-The purpose of this portfolio is to reach out to fellow programmers to whom we can share codes and learn more from each other.
-Secondly, I have created the portfolio is also meant to access potential employers or partners in webapp development.

 # Known Bugs
 At the moment the site is not user friendly hence where a user with a smaller screen resolution will have difficulty viewing the site.

-The text "<coder>" is picked as a code and is not reflected on the page as I want it

 # Technologies Used
 The website is purely made out HTML5 and CSS.
 I also made use of online graphic creators which helped me play around with my images, editing and additional effects.